CPUs

 Buying Guide

-AM4 vs AM5 vs LGA1700: Which Platform Makes Sense?
+AM4 vs AM5 vs LGA1700: Which Platform Makes Sense in 2026?

-AM5 (Ryzen 5 7600, Ryzen 5 7500F): AMD has committed to AM5 support through at least 2027.
+AM5 (Ryzen 5 9600X, Ryzen 5 7600, Ryzen 5 7500F): AMD has committed to AM5 support through at least 2027.
 Budget B650 boards now sell for $95-110.
 DDR5-5600 16GB kits run $55-70.
-The total platform cost is $40-60 higher than AM4, but the Ryzen 5 7600 included cooler offsets some of that gap.
+Total platform cost runs $40-60 higher than AM4, but the upgrade path is concrete — Zen 6 chips will drop into the same board you buy today.

 Gaming vs Productivity Priority